 2.2 Drilling Equipment

-Three Epiroc model PV275 drills with embedded control system called RCS (rig control system) were used, identified in this work as P50, P51 and P53.
+Three Epiroc model PV275 drills with an embedded control system called RCS (rig control system) were used, identified in this work as P50, P51, and P53.
 These machines are considered a staple in the mineral extraction industry thanks to their proven performance and reliability.
 With a bit load capacity of up to 85,000 lb (42.5 tons), they can use rotary tricone bits up to 12-1/4” (311 mm).
-These equipment can be used to drill rocks in the most diverse types of lithologies, from copper to iron ores.
+These equipment can be used to drill rocks in the most diverse types of lithologies, from copper to iron ore.
 See figure 1.

 Figure 1- Epiroc PV275 Drill